mihai-negru/c-language-data-structures/Documentation/BST_TREE.md

     }
 ```

->**NOTE:** In any other case that you do not allocate memory for your single data element that no free function should be provided.
+>**NOTE:** In any other case that you do not allocate memory for your single data element than no free function should be provided.

-If you want to delete a binary search tree object and to free evry byte of memory ocupied by it you should call the following function:
+If you want to delete a binary search tree object and to free every byte of memory occupied by it you should call the following function:

 ```C
     // Somewhere in your code